-- Build your credit score or credit history by taking up an entry-level credit card or secured credit card in case you are applying for a credit card for the first time.
-You can also choose to opt for the ‘Amazon Buy Now Pay Later’ facility as it will also help you to build your credit history from the scratch.
+- Build your credit score or credit history by taking up an entry-level or secured credit card in case you are applying for a credit card for the first time.
+You can also choose to opt for the ‘Amazon Buy Now Pay Later’ facility, as it will also help you to build your credit history from scratch.

-- It is advisable to clear all your debts or credit card dues before applying for a credit card as it will help in increasing the chances of your application getting approved.
+- It is advisable to clear all your debts or credit card dues before applying for a credit card, as it will help increase the chances of your application getting approved.

-- Make sure while applying for a credit card your debt to income ratio is in a good standing position.
-Having more income as compared to debt can help in increasing the eligibility requirement for the Amez credit card.
+- Make sure while applying for a credit card your debt-to-income ratio is in a good standing position.
+Having more income as compared to debt can help in increasing the eligibility requirement for the Amex credit card.

 Yes, credit history plays an important role in the credit card application eligibility requirement.
 The chances of your credit card application getting rejected increase.